What are DOTE Projects?

 Duplicate the current Transcript

-A new Transcript in the current Project will be created from the current Transcript.
+A new Transcript in the current Project will be created from the Transcript that is currently loaded.

 - Open the Transcript that you wish to duplicate.